What Are The Standard Curtain Sizes (Size Chart Included)

 Floor Kissing Length

 As their name indicates, floor-kissing curtains should be long enough to just kiss the floor right beneath them without mopping it or puddling on it.
-This is an ideal option for rooms with high ceilings or for bedrooms that require blackout curtains.
+This is an ideal option for rooms with high ceilings or bedrooms requiring blackout curtains.

 However, they require very exact measurements.
 You may need to opt for custom-made curtains or at least buy a size bigger and then shorten them.